praetoriandigital/cub-java/docs/leads.md

 ### Leads processing

 Here is a basic example of how to handle leads using webhooks.
-The main idea is to use webhooks as a signal for the sync, not loaded leads.
+The main idea is to use webhooks as a signal for syncing leads, not loading them.

 Please ensure that your webhook endpoint is fast enough.
 Do not load all leads in the webhook handler.
 The LID webhooks sender uses a 20-second timeout.
 It is better to make the full sync of leads a separate job.
 Or do an initial import with a console program.